Combined Cherokee County ARES/WCARS-Murphy Chapter Newsletter

 Cherokee County ARES/AUXCOMM Assistant Emergency Coordinator

-Thursday, April 5th, 2018
+Thursday, August 2, 2018

 Combined WCARS-Murphy and Cherokee County ARES/AUXCOMM Emergency and Information Net at 7:00 PM on the K4AIH repeater (147.045 MHz, - offset,151.4 Hz tone).
 This net meets weekly on Thursdays.
 On the first net of the month we encourage operating on emergency power.
 Inform the Net Control if you are on emergency power when you check in.
 (Nets held most Thursdays.).
-On April 5th, we will be conducting a simplex drill as part of the net.
-Please plan on using your full power equipment and outside antenna.
-The frequency for the drill will be announced on the net.

-Appalachian Emergency Net meets at 8:00 PM EST/9:00 PM EDT Thursday nights on the Clay County ARES/AUXCOMM repeater K5PRE (146.955 MHz, - offset, 100 Hz tone).
+Appalachian Emergency Net meets at 8:00 PM Eastern time Thursday nights on the Clay County ARES/AUXCOMM repeater K5PRE (146.955 MHz, - offset, 100 Hz tone).
 (Nets held most Thursdays)

-Saturday, April 14th, 2018:
+Saturday, August 11th, 2018:

 Amateur Radio License Exam Session

 Tuesday, August 14th, 2018:

 Western Carolina Amateur Radio Society/Cherokee County ARES/AUXCOMM combined meeting: The meeting is held on the second Tuesday of each month at the Robert Penland Senior Center, 69 Alpine Street, Murphy, NC and begins at 7 pm Eastern Daylight Time.